nhthn/oddvoices/README.md

+## Using the synthesizer

+Install [Git LFS](https://git-lfs.github.com/) and make sure you are up to date:

+    git lfs init
+    git lfs pull

+Install Python dependencies:

+    pip install soundfile numpy scipy

+Run:

+    python diphone.py music.json

+Audio output is at `out.wav`.

 ## Database

-`words2_shuffled.txt` is a list of around 350 English words (and a few non-words) that, when sung, produce a corpus of most of the common vowel-consonant and consonant-vowel diphones in General American English (GA).
+`python phonology.py` yields a list of around 700 nonsense words that, when sung, produce a corpus of all possible diphones in General American English (GA).
 They are provided in random order to keep singers from getting too bored.

 All pronunciations are provided using X-SAMPA notation.
 X-SAMPA is similar to IPA, but uses ASCII characters.
 One minor change is that /æ/ is represented with `{}` to prevent bracket matching issues in text editors.
 (The closing curly bracket represents /ʉ/, which is not found in GA.)